benuh/ML_AL_Notes/guides/fundamentals/GRADIENT_DESCENT_OPTIMIZATION_GUIDE.md

 - ✅ Good default choice

 **Disadvantages:**
-- ❌ Can fail to converge in some cases
+- ❌ Can fail to converge in some cases (particularly on simple convex problems)
+- ❌ May not converge to optimal solution for some non-convex problems
-- ❌ Three hyperparameters
+- ❌ Requires tuning of three hyperparameters (though default values work well)

 **When to use:**
 - Default choice for deep learning
 - Typical values: α=0.001, β₁=0.9, β₂=0.999
+- Reduce α if training is unstable; increase if converging too slowly

+**Important notes:**
+- Adam can sometimes generalize worse than SGD+Momentum for some tasks
+- For best generalization, consider using SGD+Momentum with learning rate schedule
+- Adam works best when you need fast convergence and good enough (not optimal) solutions

 ---